yifanwow/yifanovoWeb/README.md

 Link: **[yifanovo.info](http://yifanovo.info "Personal project website by Yifan")**

+## Development Plan

+### Next Steps

+### 1. Dynamic Timeline Display
+- **Objective**: Display a dynamic timeline on the personal homepage, showing the creation time of each project.
+- **Tasks**:
+  1. Fetch the creation time for each project from the database.
+  2. Design and implement a timeline component that dynamically updates with the project creation times.
+  3. Integrate the timeline component into the personal homepage.

+### 2. Track Webpage Visits
+- **Objective**: Record and display the history of webpage visits, including IP addresses, to dynamically show the number of visits.
+- **Tasks**:
+  1. Implement backend logic to capture and store visit data, including IP addresses, in the database.
+  2. Create a front-end component to display the visit count dynamically.
+  3. Integrate the visit tracking logic with the personal homepage and ensure real-time updates.

+### 3. Allow Anonymous Likes
+- **Objective**: Enable users to like the webpage without logging in, and record the like data including device ID and like count.
+- **Tasks**:
+  1. Implement backend logic to capture and store like data, including device ID and like count, in the database.
+  2. Create a front-end component to allow users to like the webpage anonymously.
+  3. Ensure that the like button dynamically updates with the total like count and prevents multiple likes from the same device within a short period.

 ## Projects:
 ### [s/AIO](http://saio.us-east-2.elasticbeanstalk.com)
 > Dynamic web application that integrates with Steam's API.
 A personalized dashboard where users can log in with their Steam accounts and access a wealth of information about their gaming library.
 Rating, adding tag and Changing the grid of games.